Julia Angwin: The Markup

-In April 2019, she was dismissed from the Markup.
+In April 2019, she was dismissed from The Markup.
 Five of the seven editorial staff immediately resigned in support of her, and over 145 journalists and researchers signed a letter of support.
 In August, she was reinstated in her role as editor-in-chief and The Markup was reformed with the original editorial staff.

 In the following months, Angwin was joined by a new leadership team including public radio veteran, Evelyn Larrubia as managing editor, and free speech lawyer, Nabiha Syed, as president.
-The Markup began publishing on February 25, 2020 with a staff of 17 reporters, editors and engineers.
+The Markup began publishing on February 25, 2020, with a staff of 17 reporters, editors and engineers.
 Since its launch, the site has published numerous investigations examining issues like data privacy, disinformation, and algorithmic bias, and the role that the internet's most powerful platforms play in facilitating those harms.
 And it has developed and launched sophisticated custom forensic tools in service of investigating issues that would otherwise remain hidden, including Blacklight, a privacy inspector, and Citizen Browser, a project to inspect Facebook's algorithms.

+In 2022, Angwin was replaced by Sisi Wei as Editor-in-Chief.

+In February 2023, Angwin left The Markup.

 Books

 Angwin is the author of Stealing MySpace: The Battle to Control the Most Popular Website in America and Dragnet Nation.
 In his New York Times "Sunday Book Review" of Stealing MySpace, Michael Agger described Angwin's "meticulously" detailed description of Rupert Murdoch's purchase of MySpace in 2005 from Intermix Media despite competition from News Corp and Viacom, as "so granular that it passes through boring into surreal."
 The Washington Post's Scott Rosenberg compared Stealing MySpace to Kara Swisher's There Must be a Pony in Here Somewhere: The AOL Time Warner debacle and the quest for the digital future.
 The Economist, Kirkus Reviews, and the Los Angeles Times gave Dragnet Nation favorable reviews.

-In a 2014 interview with Bill Moyers about Dragnet Nation, Angwin described reporters as "prime targets for Internet snooping" and "the canary in the coal mine" of internet privacy - the first to feel the "impact of total surveillance".
-She said that as "watch dogs for democracy", journalists need to protect their sources.
+In a 2014 interview with Bill Moyers about Dragnet Nation, Angwin described reporters as "prime targets for Internet snooping" and "the canary in the coal mine" of internet privacy—the first to feel the "impact of total surveillance."
+She said that as "watch dogs for democracy," journalists need to protect their sources.
 In a 2014 interview with Kirkus Reviews's Neha Sharma, Angwin said that she had become aware of data scraping while researching Stealing MySpace.
 To protect her own digital content, she began using Tails.

 Awards

 In 2003 Angwin was one of The Wall Street Journal's staff reporters whose stories on the history and impact of corporate scandals in the United States, were acknowledged with a Pulitzer Prize for Explanatory Reporting.

-She shared the 2011 Gerald Loeb Award for Online Enterprise for the story "What They Know".
+She shared the 2011 Gerald Loeb Award for Online Enterprise for the story "What They Know."